Career Timeline of Josh Giddey: Major Achievements and Milestones

 Discover the career path of Josh Giddey, from the first major opportunity to industry-changing achievements.

 Josh Giddey is an Australian professional basketball player currently playing for the Chicago Bulls in the NBA.
-Drafted sixth overall by the Oklahoma City Thunder in 2021, Giddey quickly made a name for himself by becoming the youngest player in NBA history to achieve a triple-double.
-His exceptional passing ability and court vision led him to become the first rookie since Oscar Robertson to record three consecutive triple-doubles.
-He was traded to the Chicago Bulls in 2024.
+Drafted sixth overall by the Oklahoma City Thunder in 2021, Giddey quickly gained recognition for his exceptional playmaking skills and court vision.
+Notably, he became the youngest player in NBA history to achieve a triple-double.
+Furthermore, he distinguished himself as the first rookie since Oscar Robertson to record three consecutive triple-doubles, highlighting his all-around abilities and impact on the game.
+Giddey was traded to the Chicago Bulls in 2024.

-On June 21, 2024, Josh Giddey was traded to the Chicago Bulls in exchange for guard Alex Caruso, marking a new chapter in his NBA career.
+In June 2024, Josh Giddey was traded to the Chicago Bulls in exchange for guard Alex Caruso.

-In September 2025, Josh Giddey signed a 4-year, $100 million contract to return to the Chicago Bulls, marking a significant commitment to the team.
+In September 2025, Josh Giddey signed a 4-year, $100 million contract to return to the Chicago Bulls.